ishandandekar/Churnobyl/CONTRIBUTING.md

-# Contributing to MLOPs Churn Prediction Project
+# Contributing to Churnobyl

-Welcome to the MLOPs Churn Prediction project!
+Welcome to the Churnobyl!
 We are thrilled that you are interested in contributing.
 Your contributions will play a significant role in helping us predict churn in a telecom company more effectively.

 To get started, please follow the guidelines below: